isabella232/offer-decisioning.en/help/api-reference/offers-api/fallback-offers/create.md

 **Response**

 A successful response returns information on the newly created fallback offer, including its unique instance ID and placement `@id`.
 You can use the instance ID in later steps to update or delete your fallback offer.
-You can use your unique fallback offer `@id` in a later tutorial to create an activity.
+You can use your unique fallback offer `@id` in a later tutorial to create a decision (previously known as offer activity).

 ```json